 On Mondays the whole school meet together and the Headteacher introduces the theme for the week.
 The theme is explored through bible stories and prayer.

 On Fridays, the whole school comes together once again, to reflect on their thoughts for the theme of the week.
-Our weekly celebrations are also shared and certificates are awarded for learning and for demonstrating our Christian Values through the week.
-Several times during the year, we join with family and friends for worship at the church on a Friday afternoon.
+Several times during the year, we join with family and friends for class led worship in the hall.

 Our pupils are regularly involved in leading whole worship sessions or parts of each one.
 All classes lead worship at least three times each year and individuals or small groups of children are invited to volunteer to lead additional worship sessions on any of the themes.
 Pupils enjoy this experience and treat this opportunity with maturity and commitment.
 Pupils are also involved in the gathering and sending sections of each worship session, sharing bible readings, sharing their own thoughts and reflections and in leading prayers.

 We involve all members of the school community in evaluating our worship to ensure that we continue to develop and that our worship has impact on all who attend.